smdnipun/Kotlin-Calculator/README.md

 # Kotlin-Calculator
-This is an functioning calculator android application developed using kotlin language
+This is a functioning calculator android application developed using kotlin language